krlvm/BeautySearch/README.md

 <img src="https://raw.githubusercontent.com/krlvm/BeautySearch/master/github-images/tweaks/dark-theme/accent.png" width="100%" />

+It's also possible to use dark themed search results when light themed apps - check radio buttons in the installer.

 ### Remove background from UWP applications icons
 UWP icons background was removed from the Start Menu in the last Insider Builds, but it still present in other pieces of the OS.\
 BeautySearch helps you to get rid of that inconsistency for the Search Window.